elroy-io/elroy-collectors/README.md

-##Collector based server implementation for elroy
+##Collector based server implementation for zetta

-This quick elroy cloud sample embeds an elroy server as a node module.
+This quick zetta cloud sample embeds an zetta server as a node module.
 We then setup data collectors for UserGrid and Splunk.
 The only requirement is the API Key and Project ID from Splunk to get started.